Skip to Main Content

 What is the SAVE repayment plan?

-The Saving on a Valuable Education (SAVE) Plan is a federal income-driven repayment (IDR) plan that launched in the summer of 2023 and replaced the Revised Pay As You Earn (REPAYE) Plan.
-Like other IDR plans, the SAVE Plan uses your income and family size to calculate your monthly payment.
+The Saving on a Valuable Education (SAVE) Plan is a federal income-driven repayment (IDR) plan that launched in summer 2023 as the replacement for the Revised Pay As You Earn (REPAYE) Plan.
+Like other IDR programs, SAVE calculates your monthly payment based on your income and family size.

 SAVE Plan status